 I am a great proponent of keeping a running journal.

 I want to be able to see at a glance how far I ran on any week or any day.
-I also want to be able to look back and see how I felt, if I was sore, what the weather conditions were, if I ran with someone or by myself, and more.
+I also want to be able to look back and see how I felt, if I was sore, what the weather conditions were, if I was training with someone or by myself, and more.

 That’s really the only way to know for sure where you need improvements, or if you’re even making any improvements.